BenjaminKyamanywa/playground/ground_012/Random Quote Generator/Building a random quote generator.md

 ___

-We'll uncover in depth our Javascript and go over our functions, event listeners and the map, filter and reduce functions.
+We'll uncover in depth our Javascript and go over our functions.

 ```JS